Updated 2016/07/22: Commenters found a few data errors (thanks!) which have now been corrected.

 About Ali Spivak

 @alispivak.
-Ali is the head of Developer Marketing at Mozilla, and has been developing and managing web sites for longer than she cares to admit.
+Ali is the head of Developer Ecosystem at Mozilla, and has been developing and managing web sites for longer than she cares to admit.
 She's passionate about keeping the web open and working on things developers love (like MDN).